Contact Us

 Geothermal energy taps into the heat trapped inside the earth to keep your house comfortably warm during the winter and cool during the summer.
 Since the interior temperature of the ground beneath your feet remains at a constant temperature year-round, it offers the perfect way to keep your home comfortable no matter what the weather.

 A geothermal energy system consists of a series of looped pipes placed underground or in a well or pond.
-As refrigerant or water in the pipes passes through the earth, heat is drawn from the soil.
+Refrigerant or water in the pipes passes through the earth, drawing heat from the soil.
 The pipes are connected to a heat pump inside your home that distributes heated air throughout your house.
-The process is reversed during the summer when heat is removed from your house and stored in the ground.
+The process is reversed during the summer when heat is removed from your house and stored in the ground.Birds-eye-view of lakeside luxury custom home build by Gerber Homes

 What Types of Geothermal Energy Systems Are Available for Rochester New Build Homes?

-Depending on the size and characteristics of your Finger Lakes or Rochester building site, your builder may recommend one of these geothermal systems:
+Depending on the size and characteristics of your Finger Lakes or Rochester building site, your builder may recommend one of these geothermal systems.

 • Horizontal Closed-Loop: Pipes are buried in a series of trenches dug six to 10 feet deep in the horizontal closed-loop system.
 The pipes typically cover 7000 or more square feet of land.
 If you live in an existing home, the digging can be disruptive and will destroy your landscaping.
 Fortunately, that’s not an issue when you’re building a brand-new home.